 The Lutheran Church-Missouri Synod traces its origins to 750 Saxon immigrants who came to Missouri in 1839 seeking freedom from religious persecution in Germany and originally settled in the St. Louis area.
 The first official meeting of the synod was held in Chicago from April 25 to May 6, 1847.
 The twelve original congregations included about 3,000 persons.
 One hundred years later, in 1947, the Synod officially changed its name to The Lutheran Church-Missouri Synod.
 The word “synod” means “walking together”, indicating that we as a denomination have agreed to “walk together” in the same confession of faith.

-As of 2010, The Lutheran Church-Missouri Synod reported a membership of 2.2 million members in 6,158 congregations.
-The Synod also has 10 colleges, two seminaries, 99 high schools, and the nation’s largest Protestant elementary school system, reporting 1,400 early childhood centers, 945 elementary schools.
-The Synod has 8,927 pastors, 18,000 school teachers, and numerous other full-time workers serving congregations and schools.
+The Lutheran Church-Missouri Synod includes about 2 million members in 6,000 congregations.
+The Synod also has eight universities, two seminaries, nearly 100 high schools, and the nation’s largest Protestant elementary school system, reporting 1,400 early childhood centers, 945 elementary schools.
+The Synod has nearly 9,000 pastors,18,000 school teachers, and numerous other workers serving congregations, schools, and other supporting organizations.